Instant Pot Carrots (No Added Sugar)

 This recipe for Instant Pot Carrots is so easy and delicious.
 It makes the perfect healthy side dish for a holiday meal or for an ordinary weeknight.
-This 20-minute recipe is vegan-friendly and gluten-free.
+This 20-minute vegetarian recipe is made without sugar.

 If you’re like me, you’re always looking for an easy vegetable side dish to go with dinner.
 I tend to make a simple green salad or steamed or roasted vegetables.